suvambehera/capstone_bigcorp-employees/documentation.md

            --warehouse-dir=/user/anabig114211/hive/warehouse/jes --m 1 --driver com.mysql.jdbc.Driver
          ```

-    3) In Linux shell, transfer the .avsc schema file to another specified HDFS directory.
+    3) From Linux local file system, transfer the .avsc schema file to a specified HDFS directory.
        ```
            <!-- check if all files were imported successfully from the Sqoop tranfer -->
            <!-- avsc schema files in linux home -->